tesh254/migraine/README.md

 ### Prerequisites

-- Migraine currently supports only PostgreSQL databases.
+- `migraine` currently supports only PostgreSQL databases.
 - While Migraine doesn't generate SQL queries for you, a planned feature will allow AI-generated SQL queries based on a `prompt` flag.
-- Migraine currently works with PostgreSQL connection strings in your `.env` file, but a feature is in development to use more credential-specific variables as flags or fetch them from a vault.
+- `migraine` currently works with PostgreSQL connection strings in your `.env` file, but a feature is in development to use more credential-specific variables as flags or fetch them from a vault.

 ### Commands